JCU Postgraduate Health Studies

 Gain credit for prior learning

-If you have previously completed formal learning (previous study) you may be eligible to apply for study credit.
+If you've previously completed formal study, you may be eligible to apply for study credit.

 Gain a global perspective

-Develop skills to take you all over the world and make a difference locally or globally.
+Build the skills to work across borders and make a difference locally and globally.

 Flexible learning through online study

-Balance your work, life and study with the help of flexible study options.
+Balance work, life and study with flexible online learning options.

 Graduate Certificate of Advanced Practice and Prescribing for Pharmacists

-Entry requirements:^ Provisional or General registration with the Pharmacy Board of Australia with no conditions and currently working in community or hospital practice in Australia.
+Entry requirements:^ General registration with the Pharmacy Board of Australia with no conditions and currently working in community or hospital practice in Australia.
+Pharmacists holding provisional registration and are near the end of their intern training require approval from the Head of Discipline.

 **Darwin location is restricted to pharmacists practicing within the Northern Territory who are Australian citizens or permanent residents, or who hold an Australian work visa with study rights.

-**Perth offering is being delivered to support the Western Australian Department of Health’s Enhanced Access Community Pharmacy Pilot.
-Priority for entry into the course will be given to applicants who have been awarded a Western Australian Government subsidy for community pharmacists.
+***Launceston offering is being delivered to support the Tasmanian Department of Health's Pharmacist Prescribing Initiative.
+Priority entry into the course will be given to applicants who have been awarded a Tasmanian Government subsidy.
 Applications from others will be considered if places remain available.

 What career possibilities are there?